jlyonsmith/Pinboard/README.md

 - NSMenu/NSMenuItem
 - Custom NSViews
 - Quartz graphics
-- Advanced XIB use
+- Advanced XIB files

 In addition the app makes use of .NET libraries for loading and saving XML files.

 If you have the [Sketch](http://bohemiancoding.com/sketch/) application, you can see how easy it is to create great looking resources for your OSX applications.

-As it stands the application would make a great starting point for a simple drawing vector drawing program, or other painting application.
+As it stands the application would make a great starting point for a simple vector drawing program, or other graphics centric application.

 Enjoy!